OpenTreeOfLife/reference-taxonomy/doc/method/method-intro.md

 ## Taxonomy assembly

-The conventional approach to meeting these requirements would have been to create a database, copy the NCBI taxonomy into it, then somehow merge the second taxonomy into that.
+The conventional approach to meeting the requirements stated above would have been to create a database, copy the NCBI taxonomy into it, then somehow merge the second taxonomy into that.
 This has several drawbacks, the main one being meeting the ongoing update requirement.